machitgarha/parvaj/README.md

 ```
 ## Platform Support

+Tested platforms include:

+-   Fedora 28+
+-   Ubuntu 18.04+

-Everything should work fine on Linux-based platforms, and generally Unix-like ones (e.g. OS X).
+Parvaj should work on Linux-based platforms, and also generally Unix-like ones (e.g. OS X, Windows WSL).

 It should run on Windows as well, but not properly tested.
+By the way, it might be hard to install GHDL on Windows than WSL.

 ## Contributions?
 Of Course!